-Since we started out, LCF has awarded over £70 million in grants.
+Since we started out, LCF has committed over £100 million in grants!
 It’s thanks to the generosity of our supporters and the tireless work of the grassroots organisations we fund that we’ve been able to reach hundreds of thousands of Londoners with this funding.

 Take a look at some of our achievements from our latest annual report to learn more about our work.

 A year at The London Community Foundation (2020/21)

 £1m is raised and 100 grants awarded in first 3 weeks for our COVID-19 response.
 Our partner Grosvenor cornerstones our Coronavirus Appeal with a £250k donation.
 As part of the London Community Response Wave 1 we are rapidly providing £5k grants for emergency food provision and we launch Wave 2 to fund communities’ immediate needs.

 Our partner Deutsche Bank awards £120k to 4 community organisations addressing the root causes of homelessness through their Deutsche Bank Opportunity Fund.

 LCF marks £4m committed in funds, thanks to the generosity of our donors, to support community organisations through the crisis.
 The UK reaches 100 days since first lockdown.
 Our partner Evening Standard’s Dispossessed Fund, with support from Martin Moshal, awards 4 schools over £731k to tackle school exclusions through a new ground-breaking pilot Excluded Initiative.

 £5m is raised for our COVID-19 response, thanks to the generosity of our donors, to support community organisations through the crisis.
 As part of the London Community Response, we begin Wave 3 of our COVID-19 response with a focus on supporting community organisations’ running costs as lockdown continues.
 Our partner SEGRO awards £194,030 to 6 community organisations supporting people’s employability skills through their SEGRO Centenary Fund.